maxsjostrom/dragon-scrape/README.md

 Saves the results in dragonslair.csv for future comparisons and generates dragonslair_changes.csv for quick analysis of changes.

 The script generates the following CSV files in the `output` directory:
  - `dragonslair.csv`: Contains the scraped game data from Dragonslair.
+ - `dragonslair_changes.csv`: A CSV file highlighting changes in game availability since the last run.
  - `bgg_output.csv`: Contains the game IDs fetched from the BGG API.
  - `bgg_enrich.csv`: Contains the enriched game details from the BGG API.
  - `final_data.csv`: Merged data from Dragonslair and BGG, including game availability and additional details.

 ### Example Output